 Undergraduate - Graduate Concurrent Enrollment

 Advanced Rice undergraduate students may be accepted into a Rice graduate program prior to receiving their undergraduate degree.
 Their formal graduate program enrollment is deferred until after the bachelor’s degree has been awarded, at which time the students will complete a minimum of one semester of residency as a Rice graduate student.
 With certain stipulations, undergraduate students may begin work on their graduate degree at Rice prior to completing all degree requirements for their bachelor’s degree.
+Please note: If a student were to have a change of plans and withdraw from the graduate degree program before completing the bachelor's degree, those courses taken toward the graduate degree program would be returned to the undergraduate record.

 While concurrently enrolled in a graduate program, each semester Rice undergraduates are required to maintain enrollment in no fewer than 12 credit hours of study to count toward the undergraduate degree and may be enrolled in no more than six hours of study to count toward the graduate degree.
 By default, all courses in which the undergraduate students are enrolled count toward the undergraduate degree, regardless of the course number.
 Rice undergraduates concurrently enrolled in a graduate program must submit a Undergraduate Student in Graduate Degree Program Special Registration Request Form as part of the registration process each semester to designate courses that will count toward the graduate degree.
 Students submit the completed form to the Office of the Registrar once registration is open, but no later than the Friday of the second week of courses for each term.